If your lawn starting to produce flowers, and you do not know what to do with it, identifying the plant will be the first step.

 Whereas most grasses are perennials with heights ranging from 0.5 inches to 8 feet.
 Moreover, grasses belong to the family Poaceae.

 Cosmos produces a large, showy flower head with individual flowers.
-However, the inflorescence of grass flowers in racemes, spikes, or panicles.
+However, the inflorescence of Grass Flowers in racemes, spikes, or panicles.

-In contrast, Cosmos flowers appear in shades of pink, white, or orange.
+In contrast, Cosmos Flowers appear in shades of pink, white, or orange.

 Cosmos plants carry simple foliage arranged oppositely in the stem, whereas grasses bear long, narrow, and blady leaves with parallel veins.